Much has been written about the Ford Motor Company, and

 held the stock.

 John W. Anderson.
-Malcomson's
+Malcomson's attorney, and

-attorney, and partner of Horace Rackham.
-Anderson
+partner of Horace Rackham.
+Anderson borrowed $5,000 from

-borrowed $5,000 from his father (see accompanying
+his father (see accompanying letter) and paid this

-letter) and paid this amount for fifty shares on June
+amount for fifty shares on June 26, 1903.
+Anderson sold

-26, 1903.
-Anderson sold out to Ford in 1919 for
+out to Ford in 1919 for $12,500,000.
+It has been said

-a Ford automobile.
+that Anderson never owned a Ford automobile.

 Vernon C. Fry.
 Fry